This article by guest writer Arielle Contreras from Reedsy covers how to write a nonfiction book proposal for publishers.

 - Blurbs: Are you in contact with any notable names in your field?
 Could you get one or more of them to endorse you?

-- Contacts in the media: Have you got any connections in the media?
+- Contacts in the media: Have you got any connections in the media to promote your book?

 It might seem a bit strange to acknowledge your competition, but it’s important if you want to prove that your book belongs on the bookshelf.
 This is where your analysis of your competition’s titles becomes relevant.